Medulla Oblongata (film)

 Medulla Oblongata is a 2014 Indian Malayalam-language film produced by S. Madhan and directed by Suresh Nair.
 It is a remake of 2012 Tamil film Naduvula Konjam Pakkatha Kaanom.
-The film stars Rahul Madhav and newcomer Aavaana.
+The film stars Rahul Madhav, Saiju Kurup, Rakendu Kumar, Arjun Nandhakumar and newcomer Aavaana.

 Plot

 Chandru is all set to marry his lover Nidhi Patel.
 Two days before the wedding, Chandru plays a leisurely cricket match with his best friends Appachan, Seetharaman and Mani Kantan.
 While attempting to catch a ball, Chandru falls down and gets hit on the area of the head where the medulla oblongata is located and temporarily loses his memory of the past year.
 In the process, he even forgets about Nidhi and the impending marriage.
 After a doctor tells them that Chandru will regain his memory in two days, Appachan, Mani Kantan and Seetharaman decide not to disclose the truth to his relatives, especially to Nidhi.